Chronology

 1912 Photographs of barn used as illustration in ‘Biog History of G&C College’ Vol IV.

-1963 Press report: E P Weller, Bursar of G&C College offers it as a gift to Rickmansworth
+1963 Press report: E P Weller, Bursar of G&C College has offered barn as a gift to Rickmansworth UDC.

 1970 ‘Listed Building’ regrading confirmed: now Grade II*